dam2217/Eczema_App/README.md

-# Eczema_App
+# XMA

-The XMA app is designed for people that have eczema to log their symptoms and see how local weather changes have affected them.
+The XMA app was build as a project in the module Programming 3 at Imperial College London.
+The app is designed to take in information about eczema symptoms from the user and then display the according relationship between severity and weather.
+##Usage
+The user is asked to select where on the body they had symptoms and select treatment used, if any.
+A graph is created with severity against time, temperature, humidity, pollen, and pollution.